-Outsourcing is the practice of getting certain business activities done by specialized service providers or third party vendors.
+Outsourcing of image editing work is the practice of getting certain business activities done by specialized service providers or third party vendors.
 Often, one chooses to outsource certain aspects of one’s business to be able to focus on more core aspects that can further growth.
 If we look at there are primarily two circumstances under which one outsources.
 One is when the job is so simple that they don’t need a lot of training.
 It’s very straightforward, and it’s repetitive in nature.
 For example, with platforms that require large volumes of images, often the requirements to capture and edit the image before it is ready for the web isn’t very high and doesn’t require photographers or retouchers who are extremely skilled or creative.
 Instead, the focus should be on finding photographers and image editors who can repeatedly do a similar task with minimal errors.
 Another is when the job is so complex that you can’t possibly hire someone to do it in-house, full-time for a reasonable amount of money.
 Example of a situation like this often arises when there is a need for a technical specialty in a field like finance or law.

 Besides the above, businesses can also avoid large fixed costs and overheads with outsourcing processes not core to their business.
 This is particularly useful when there is variance in the workload as is often seen in e-commerce.
 Holiday season and sale times will always see a surge in the volume of images that go online and having outsourced partners to handle the increase in business is very useful.